qim-center/qim3d/README.md

 ```

 ## Visualize data
-YOu can easily check slices from your volume using `slice_viz`
+You can easily check slices from your volume using `slice_viz`

 ```python
 import qim3d